wyxstriker/wyxstriker.github.io/_pages/about.md

 My advisor is Prof. [Wanxiang Che](http://ir.hit.edu.cn/~car/).
 Previously, my primary research interests were centered on deep learning for natural language generation (NLG), such as grammatical error correction.
 Recently, I have shifted my focus to studying efficient inference for large language models, particularly in the area of speculative decoding.

-My main research interest is **efficient LLMs**, including pruning, inference acceleration, and synthetic data.
+My main research interest is **efficient LLMs**, including inference acceleration and synthetic data.
 If you are interested in my research or potential collaborations, please feel free to reach out to me at [yixuanwang@ir.hit.edu.cn](yixuanwang@ir.hit.edu.cn).

 If you like the template of this homepage, welcome to star and fork Yi Ren's open-sourced template version [AcadHomepage ![](https://img.shields.io/github/stars/RayeRen/acad-homepage.github.io?style=social)](https://github.com/RayeRen/acad-homepage.github.io).